Authority: Executive Vice Chancellor and Provost

 3.1.
 Teaching Performance Standards

-Faculty with teaching as their primary responsibility are expected to make scholarly contributions.
-These contributions can be such items as articles on teaching methods, laboratory methods and manuals, and computer based exercises.
-Development of courses and contributions to curriculum quality also are components of scholarly achievements.
+Faculty with teaching as a primary responsibility are expected to make scholarly contributions that establish their national reputation.
+These contributions may include but are not limited to such items as articles on educational methods, laboratory methods and manuals, and novel problem-based learning activities.
+Development of courses, implementation of innovative educational approaches, and contributions to curriculum quality also are components of scholarly achievement in the realm of teaching.

 3.2.
 Research Performance Standards

-A continuous record of securing research grant support from federal agencies and foundations is considered to be an essential indicator of research performance.
+A sustained record of seeking and securing research grant support from federal agencies and foundations is an essential indicator of research performance.
+Team grants are included as a performance indicator with the intellectual contribution of the faculty member clearly designated.

-Other activities that are indicators of scholarly research accomplishments are publications of review articles, presentation of papers at national professional meetings, and symposiums, and invited seminars.
-Attracting graduate students into a specific research program and success of graduate students are indications of the stature of an individual’s research program.
-Research activities usually evaluated include seminars given, grants submitted and received, and publications in significant journals in biochemistry.
+Other activities that are indicators of scholarly research accomplishments are publications of review articles, presentation of original research at professional conferences and symposia, and invitations to give external seminars.
+Attracting graduate students into a specific research program, success of graduate students and other trainees, and establishment of an inclusive training culture are indications of the stature of an individual’s research program.

 3.3.
 Service Performance Standards

 3.3.1.
-Intramural (traditional departmental) – serve on College and University Committees.
+Service on Departmental, College and University Committees.

 3.3.2.
-Extramural (nontraditional and extramural) – participate in science education in the community, including under represented minorities, and other outreach activities.
+Extramural service including but not limited to science education in the community, fostering infrastructure development to support success of underrepresented minorities, and other outreach activities.

 3.3.3.
-Provide services on/for editorial boards & granting agency review panels
+Service on/for editorial boards and granting agency review panels

-The CALS Administration requires a statement of justification for reappointment of tenure-eligible faculty at any rank; e.g., it is not to be an automatic action.
+The CALS Administration requires a statement of justification for reappointment of tenure-eligible faculty, e.g., it is not to be an automatic action.
 Faculty will have demonstrated ability to conduct and manage a scholarly program in teaching and research with clear potential to achieve the standards required for promotion to Associate Professor with tenure.

 5. Standards for Promotion to Associate Professor with Tenure

-Faculty should be in the second year of the second term of appointment.
+Normally, faculty should be in the second year of the second term of their appointment.
 He/she should have developed program(s) of work that are yielding demonstrably positive results and should be known and respected by local and national peers for their professional competence within the subject matter of the position responsibilities.

 6. Standards for Promotion to Professor

-Faculty should have been in rank at least five years, have a record of achievements that can be quantified and recognized by department faculty and external peers as being quality contributions to the discipline, have demonstrated leadership in the areas of responsibility and by reason of these accomplishments be well-known to the CALS Administration as a leader in the department.
+Faculty should typically have been in rank at least five years, have a record of achievements that can be quantified and recognized by department faculty and external peers as being quality contributions to the discipline, have demonstrated leadership within the department and externally in the realms of responsibility as appropriate to their Statement of Faculty Responsibilities, and by reason of these accomplishments be recognized as a leader in the department.

 7. Procedures for Reappointment or Promotion